 Allan Hamilton of Kilmarnock is the brains and brawn behind Pipers’ Persuasion.
 A lifelong piper; Allan at his peak played with the world famous City of Glasgow Police Pipe Band, later to become Strathclyde Police Pipe Band.
 Having retired from Strathclyde Police at the rank of Chief Inspector, Allan worked as an investigator with Hughes Dowdall in Glasgow until his ‘second retirement’ beckoned in Easter, 2009.

 Allan still plays an active part in the piping community today.
-He is a frequent attendee at solo-piping competitions and recitals and has been active with pipe-bands over many years, most prominently with Greater Glasgow Police Scotland Pipe Band.
+He is a frequent attendee at solo-piping competitions and recitals and has been active with pipe-bands over many years, most prominently with Glasgow Police Pipe Band.
 Additionally, Allan is part of the McCallum Bagpipes family, having long served the rapidly blossoming Ayrshire bagpipe manufacturers as an ambassador at home and abroad and as the well known host of the McCallum Bagpipes Roadshow.

 To set the ball rolling, Allan had a little persuasion left to do.
-He needed a professional cameraman and a website designer to bring the Pipers’ Persuasion project to to life.
+He needed a professional cameraman and a website designer to bring the Pipers’ Persuasion project to life.
 He was fortunate enough to recruit Paul Russell, who agreed to provide his audio/visual and production talent to the project on a voluntary basis and also Scott Currie, who was happy to volunteer his Web experience to the project.

 After a frenetic summer of preparation, filming, editing, production and Web development, Pipers’ Persuasion was completed before the end of the 2010 pipe band season and officially launched on Wednesday 1 September, 2010.